Deltacloud Drivers

 Terremark terremark Username Password

-VMware vSphere vsphere vSphere user vSphere user password Set environment variable API_PROVIDER to the hostname of the vSphere server
+VMware vSphere vsphere vSphere user vSphere user password Set the environment variable API_PROVIDER to the hostname of the vSphere server and the Datastore.

 Notes on specific drivers

-The providers for the EC2 driver correspond to AWS's regions, and currently are us-east-1, us-east-1, eu-west-1, ap-southeast-1.
+The providers for the EC2 driver correspond to AWS's regions, and currently support all EC2 regions.

 The Eucalyptus driver is based on the EC2 driver.